Fran O'Brien (footballer)

 Fran O'Brien (born 7 April 1955) is an Irish footballer who played during the 1970s and 1980s.
-He was the first player to be capped for the Republic of Ireland playing in U.S., earning a total of four caps.
-He now coaches for the premier club, PacNW, in Seattle WA.
+He was the first player to be capped for the Republic of Ireland playing in United States, earning a total of four caps.
+He also coached for the premier club PacNW in Seattle.

-Player
+Playing career

-He won a league winners medal with Bohemians in 1974/75.
+O'Brien won a league winners medal with Bohemians in 1974–75.
 During his career with Bohs, Fran made 62 league appearances with 1 goal and 8 appearances in European competition scoring 1 goal.
 In 1978, O'Brien moved along with Pat Byrne and Eddie Byrne to the Philadelphia Fury of the North American Soccer League (NASL).
 When the Fury moved to Montreal after the 1980 season, O'Brien went with the team and spent the next two seasons with the renamed Montreal Manic.
 In 1983, he signed with the Vancouver Whitecaps and spent the next two season with them.
 He was selected as an NASL all-star Honorable Mention for the 1983 season and was a second team selection with the Whitecaps in 1984.
 When the NASL folded at the end of the 1984 season, O'Brien signed with the Dallas Sidekicks of Major Indoor Soccer League (MISL).
 The Sidekicks released him on 10 September 1985 and he moved to the Tacoma Stars.
 He spent two seasons with the Stars before retiring and settling in Washington state.
-HE also played with the Hamilton Steelers.
+He also played with the Hamilton Steelers.